Camper Guidelines & FAQs

 All Campers MUST have the online forms completed before arriving at Camper Check-in (Overnight Campers and Day Campers) for their stay at Camp Eagle.
 Please make sure all forms have been completed online by logging in to the Camp Eagle Portal and checking the Forms page located under the “view details” for the CURRENT YEAR of the portal.
 Please make sure an updated photo of your camper has been uploaded to the Camp Eagle Portal.
 This can be done by logging into the portal, selecting "view details," and in the document upload section box, find "camper photo" and clicking "upload".
 Select your photo and select "submit".
 That's it!
 This helps the Camp Eagle staff in so many ways!
 Thank you!

 Junior & Teen Overnight Camp: Please arrive at Camp Eagle on Monday between 9 and 10:30 AM.
-Every camper arriving for check-in must be registered either online using the Camp Eagle Portal or a paper registration (call the Camp Office for a paper registration - 540-366-2433).
+Every camper arriving for check-in must be registered online using the Camp Eagle Portal (for assistance, contact the Camp Office at 540-366-2433).

 Lil' Eagles Overnighter: Please arrive at Camp Eagle on Friday at 4 PM.
-Every camper arriving for check-in must be registered either online using the Camp Eagle Portal or a paper registration (call the Camp Office for a paper registration - 540-366-2433).
+Every camper arriving for check-in must be registered online using the Camp Eagle Portal (for assistance, contact the Camp Office at 540-366-2433).

 Day Camp: Please arrive daily (Monday - Friday) between 7:45 AM and 8:30 AM at your drop-off location.
-Every camper arriving for check-in at all drop-off locations must be registered either online using the Camp Eagle Portal* (please see the payments section for more details*) or a paper registration (call the Camp Office for a paper registration - 540-366-2433).
+Every camper arriving for check-in at all drop-off locations must be registered online using the Camp Eagle Portal (for assistance, contact the Camp Office at 540-366-2433).

 Need directions?
 Click HERE!